 If you’re experiencing pain in your mouth, the first thing you should do is contact our Derby Dental team.
 Not only can we evaluate the urgency of your issue, but we can schedule you an appointment to heal your smile as soon as possible.
-Over the phone, we can also provide basic first-aid tips for some of the most common dental emergencies, which may look something like this:
+Over the phone, we can also provide basic first-aid tips for some of the most common dental emergencies.

 While sudden accidents are often unavoidable, most dental emergencies can actually be prevented if you’re proactive about your oral health.
 To minimize your risk, make sure to: